feature-hub/feature-hub/docs/getting-started/introduction.md

 > independently from other features. — [thoughtworks.com][thoughtworks]

+The Feature Hub includes a collection of npm packages that when used together provide a full-fledged solution for composing micro frontends:

+- [`@feature-hub/core`][core-api] — Allows dynamic loading of micro frontends,
+  lifecycle management of micro frontends, and controlled sharing of state and functionality between micro frontends.
+- [`@feature-hub/react`][react-api] — Provides an out-of-the-box solution for
-The Feature Hub includes a collection of npm packages that when used together provide a full-fledged solution for composing micro frontends.
-Out of the box it supports React micro frontends as first-class citizens, but also allows the integration of micro frontends that are built with any other frontend technology (e.g. Vue.js, Angular, Web Components).
-The use without React is also possible, but requires an own implementation of the UI composition layer.
+  [placing micro frontends on a web page using React][placing-feature-apps-on-a-web-page-using-react], but also allows the integration of micro frontends that are [built with any other frontend technology][dom-feature-app] (e.g. Vue.js, Angular, Web Components).

+The use of the [`@feature-hub/core`][core-api] package without React is possible, but requires a custom implementation of the ability to place micro frontends on a web page.

 ## Feature Apps and Feature Services